QuickBooks Blog

 The income statement is one of the basic financial statements reporting the net income of your business for a specific accounting period.

-Such a statement reflects the actual financial transactions in terms of income and expenses recorded in the accounting system.
+These statements reflect the actual financial transactions in terms of income and expenses recorded in the accounting system.

-Accordingly, the accounts in the income statement are categorised as operating revenues, operating expenses, other revenues and gains, and other expenses and losses.
+The accounts in the income statement are categorised as operating revenues, operating expenses, other revenues and gains, and other expenses and losses.
 It is important to note that unlike the assets and liabilities accounts, the amounts in the income statement accounts at the end of the financial year are not carried forward to the following year.

-Hence, if you have a positive net income, that is when revenues are more than expenses, it will lead to an increase in your owner’s capital.
+So, if you have a positive net income, that is when revenues are more than expenses, it will lead to an increase in owner’s capital, while, a negative net income balance would decrease the owner’s capital.

 Now this connection between the balance sheet and income statement is important for bookkeepers and accountants as they want to ensure that the net income amount showcased in the income statement is correct.